mzpqnxow/filternet/README.md

 # filternet
-Filter a list of IPv4 addresses and networks using a blacklist of IPv4 addresses and networks
+Tool to filter a list of network blocks and IP addresses using a network and address blacklist